Continuity and strict positivity of the multi-layer extension of the stochastic heat equation: Introduction

 In all of the proofs above (except for the polymer proof) a key result is a large deviation estimate on the stochastic integral term of the solution.
 Mueller proved such result using the fact that integrals of the type $\int_0^t \int_\mathbb{R} f(s,y) \;\W{s}{y}$ can be considered as a time-changed Brownian motion.
 Chen and Kim using a method of \cite{CJK12} derived a similar estimate for the fractional SHE using Kolmogorov's continuity criterion.
 We will adapt the approach of \cite{CK14} since we will first derive the necessary estimates in order to prove H\"older continuity anyway.

 The outline of the paper is as follows.
 In Section \ref{sec:whiteNoise} we first briefly recall integration with respect to space-time white noise and multiple stochastic integrals.
 In Section \ref{sec:LpBound} we derive an upper bound on the $L^p(\Omega)$ norm of stochastic integrals which will be used repeatedly in this paper and we discuss briefly non-intersecting Brownian bridges in Section \ref{sec:nonIntersectingBM}.
 We then prove some estimates on the transition density $Q_t$ in Section \ref{sec:estimatesQt} which are central to the proof of existence and continuity.
+A key to the proof of the estimates is the Harish-Chandra/Itzykson--Zuber formula \cite{IZ80}.
 The existence, uniqueness and moment estimates part of Theorem \ref{thm:MnMain} will be proved in Section \ref{sec:existence}.
 The proof of H\"older continuity is in Section \ref{sec:cty}.
 Finally, in Section \ref{sec:positivity} we prove a strong comparison principle for the integral equation (\ref{eq:MnBounded}) of which Theorem \ref{thm:strictPositivity} is a corollary.